mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 # Reading the files and checking convergence

 In this section we will read in the csv files and check for convergence.
-Note that the mA11_1,mA11_2 and mA11_3 do not have file extensions so we added them for convenience.
-The model created these large files and they will take a large RAM capacity in your R session.
+Note that the mA11_1,mA11_2 and mA11_3 do not have file extensions so we added them for convenience to read in R. The model created these large files that contain MCMC samples of your parameters and they will take a large RAM capacity in your R session.

 ```r